 Listening to Lonergan will take place on Saturday mornings from 10:00 a.m. to 12:00 noon.
 The opening session — a lecture-and-discussion on a specific theme — will be held at the Institute.
 A discussion class will take place a week later at Concordia University’s Theological Studies Department (2140 Bishop Street, Annex X).
 Readings for this session will counterpoint the theme of the previous week’s lecture.

-Dates, names of lecturers, and themes under discussion are as follows:
+Dates, names of lecturers, and themes will be announced.

 Lonergan Studies Coordinator: Irene Menear